fourstix/Elfos-TMS9118-Demos/README.md

 ## collision
 This program shows how the collision detection works for two sprites.
 Press Input to end.

+## fivesprites
+This program shows five sprites, the fifth sprite moving up and down behind the band of the other 4.
+The fourth sprite changes color when the fifth passes by.
+Press Input to end the demo.

 ## lena
 This program displays a bitmap of the model Lena Forsen.